 May contain errors — check source documents for definitive information.

-This Bill would require schools to have an allergy management policy, to keep a supply of adrenaline auto-injectors for treating allergic reactions and anaphylaxis, and to provide allergy training for staff.
-It is intended to improve safety for pupils with allergies and ensure proper handling of allergic emergencies, along with related provisions.
+The Schools (Allergy Safety) Bill would require schools to have an allergy management policy, keep adrenaline auto-injectors on site, and provide allergy training for staff.
+It aims to improve safety for pupils with allergies by ensuring quick, informed responses to allergic reactions and anaphylaxis in schools.

 Generated 21 February 2026